 Pre-opening professional development will begin 2 weeks (11 weekdays) prior to the first day of school for students.
 Faculty and staff will report to school at 8am and remain until 2pm.
-Each day will include approximately 60-90 minutes for classroom setup and readying and 30 minutes for lunch. will remaining 35-40 be used for professional hours development.
-Approximately 10-15 hours will be used to train the staff on all operating policies and procedures including school safety plans, Code of Ethics, for discipline, policy review, student referrals special education, managing/reporting workplace violence (including sexual harassment) and other procedural, safety and policy topics.
+Each day will include approximately 60-90 minutes for classroom setup and readying and 30 minutes for lunch.
+35-40 hours will remaining be used for professional development.
+Approximately 10-15 hours will be used to train the staff on all operating policies and procedures including school safety plans, Code of Ethics, employment policy review, student referrals for discipline, referrals for special education, managing/reporting workplace violence (including sexual harassment) and other procedural, safety and policy topics.
 An additional 5-10 hours will be designed to build a culture of collaboration among the staff through ice-breakers, team building exercises, simulations and small-group problem solving.
-The remaining time will be used to orient the staff toward school-wide instructional objectives during instructional goals and measurement criteria for performance will be discussed in detail as a group.
-Breakout time will be into the instructional objectives program instructional/grade teams, led by grade leaders, to meet and define specific objectives within their grades, develop team-wide instructional strategies, create action-plans for anticipated obstacles and challenges, coordinate lesson plans and synthesize curriculum components within the grade.
+The remaining time will be used to orient the staff toward school-wide instructional objectives during which the instructional goals and measurement criteria for student performance will be discussed in detail as a group.
+Breakout time will be into instructional objectives incorporated the program instructional/grade teams, led by grade leaders, to meet and define specific objectives within their grades, develop team-wide instructional strategies, create action-plans for anticipated obstacles and challenges, coordinate lesson plans and synthesize curriculum components within the grade.